Militants attack Kashmir police camp, two dead - police

-SRINAGAR, India Militants stormed a police camp in Kashmir on Friday, killing two policeman and wounding three, a police official said, snapping a three-month lull in attacks that the nationalist government has sworn to end.
+SRINAGAR, India, March 20 Militants stormed a police camp in Indian Kashmir on Friday, killing two policeman and wounding three, a police official said, snapping a three-month lull in attacks that India's nationalist government has sworn to end.

-The attack happened in Kathua district about 15 km from the border with Pakistan, which India has long blamed for pushing militants into its part of the disputed region.
+The attack happened in Kathua district about 15 km (9 miles) from the border with Pakistan, which India has long blamed for pushing militants into its part of the disputed region.

 Three armed men forced their way into the police station, firing indiscriminately, a police officer said.
 The army had been called in to flush out the attackers, who the police officer described as "fedayeen" who were ready to die.